cis110/cis110.github.io/START.md

 ## Course Account Changes - Non-Website

-- `ssh` into the course account and note that the `current` directory is a symlink to `content/20su` (where `20su` is the previuos semester in this example)
+- `ssh` into the course account and note that the `current` directory is a symlink to `content/20su` (where `20su` is the previous semester in this example)
-- I do not really know how much of this is important, so do yourself a favor and just copy it all over - `cp -r 20su 20fa` for example.
+- I do not really know how much of this is important, so do yourself a favor and just copy it all over - `cd content && mkdir 20fa && cp -r 20su 20fa` for example.
 - This will take a minute.
 - Now `cd ~` and change the symlink for `current` from `content/20su` to `content/20fa` with `rm current && ln -s content/20fa current`
 - There is another symlink in the home directory that is the same thing but is named the name of the semester.
 Because I don't know if that matters, just replace it as well. `rm 20su && ln -s content/20fa 20fa`